Dictator's son Marcos Jr taking oath as Philippine president

 “I ask you all pray for me, wish me well.
 I want to do well because when the president does well, the country does well,” he said after his congressional proclamation without taking any questions.

-Marcos Jr. received more than 31 million votes and Sara Duterte more than 32 million of the more than 55 million votes cast in the May 9 election — massive victories that will provide them robust political capital as they face tremendous doubts arising from their fathers’ reputations.
+Marcos Jr. received more than 31 million votes and Sara Duterte more than 32 million of the more than 55 million votes cast in the May 9 election — massive victories that will provide them robust political capital as they face tremendous challenges as well as doubts arising from their fathers’ reputations.
 It was the first majority presidential victory in the Philippines in decades.

 Outgoing President Rodrigo Duterte presided over a brutal anti-drugs campaign that left thousands of mostly poor suspects dead in an unprecedented scale of killings the International Criminal Court was investigating as a possible crime against humanity.
 The probe was suspended in November, but the ICC chief prosecutor has asked that it be resumed immediately.